cloudControl/documentation/Add-on Documentation/Data Processing/QuotaGuardStatic.md

 ~~~
 ## Monitoring QuotaGuard Static

 All our plans include real-time analytics and log access via our dashboard.
-Access this by logging in to your CloudControl console and clicking on the QuotaGuard Static add-on from within one of your deployments.
+Access this by logging in to your cloudControl console and clicking on the QuotaGuard Static add-on from within one of your deployments.
 This will take you to your dashboard on QuotaGuard.com where you will be able to see your real-time and historic usage data.

 ## HTTP vs. SOCKS5 proxy